lgsriclas/little-esty-shop/README.md

 ## Background and Description

-"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Little Esty Shop," is a Mod 2 group project at the Turing School of Software and Design, by Ted Staros, Chaz Simons, Billy Frey, and Lesley Sanders.
+It is modeled after e-commerce platforms where merchants and admins can manage inventory and fulfill customer invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships